 Celebrating a unique and vital species

 Chimpanzees live in western and central African primary and secondary woodlands and forests, farmland and fallow oil palm plantations.
-They are the smallest of the great apes, and our closest living relative.
-They are the most abundant and widespread of the great apes (population estimate 345,000 to 470,000), and yet are classified as ‘Endangered’ on IUCN’s Red List because of high levels of poaching, infectious diseases, and loss of habitat and deterioration of habitat quality.
-There has been a significant population reduction in the past 20-30 years and it is suspected that this reduction will continue for the next 30-40 years.
+They are the smallest of the great apes and our closest living relative.
+They are the most abundant and widespread of the great apes other than man (population estimate 345,000 to 470,000) and yet classified as ‘Endangered’ on IUCN’s Red List because of high levels of poaching, infectious diseases, and loss of habitat and deterioration of habitat quality.
+There has been a significant population reduction in the past 20-30 years, and it is suspected that this reduction will continue for the next 30-40 years.

 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.